OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-19.md

 ## Joshua 19:2

-Their inheritance included Beersheba (or Sheba), Moladah,
+Their portion comprised Beersheba (or Sheba), Moladah,

 ## Joshua 19:3